 Welcome to Cherry Class where we love to learn through play and exploration.
 We learn inside and outside about all sorts of fascinating things from bugs to number bonds.
 We all try our best and understand that sometimes when we are learning it can be a bit tricky but we must persevere.
 Most of all we like to have fun together!
-Here are some photos of our learning:

 A lot of different ideas for interesting yet simple to carry out homemade science activities.

 A variety of activities for maths including number recognition, patterns, measure and shape.

 Fantastic activities to challenge a wide range of mathematical areas.
 Articles about developing children’s maths are also interesting and thought provoking to read.

 Games and interactive activities to challenge mathematical thinking in KS1.